aalberrty/openwrt-action/README.md

 ## Tips

-- This version of firmware contains most of the basic features I use for my router (x86-64), including but not limited to: OpenClash, AdGuard Home, Passwall, SSR+, ServerChan, DDNS (with CloudFlare-v4 support), SmartDNS and a lot of other packages.
+- This version of firmware contains most of the basic features I use for my router (x86-64), including but not limited to: OpenClash, AdGuard Home, Passwall, SSR+, ServerChan, DDNS (with CloudFlare-v4 support), MosDNS and a lot of other packages.

 ## Credits